Kapil987/Devops_interview_questions/Devops_mock_interview_1.md

 Jenkins
 -----------------------------------------------------------------------------------------------------------------------
-16. How to save only last 5 builds of jenkins job?
+16. How to save only last the 5 builds of jenkins job?
 17. Have you worked on Jenknsfile? can we use docker container as a node in Jenkinsfile?
 Who will handle docker container creation and deletion?
-If i am building a maven project always docker container is fresh instance it will try to download dependency from repository, what measures you will take to reduce build time?
+If i am building a maven project always docker container is fresh instance it will try to download dependency from a repository, what measures you will take to reduce build time?
 18. Why we need multi branch pipeline?
 19. If you forget Jenkins password, how would you login back?